jeremieb-pass/Peersim-Pht/README.md

 PeerSim has additional packages, one of them being the MSPastry protocol.
 We provide some classes in the peersim.dht package to run simulations with this Dht.

+The mspastry package seems to have a little bug, the protocol id variable is not initialized correctly: the value is still 0 when the simulation really starts, and the simulation crashes immediatly.
+To avoid this I added a little method in mspastry (quick fix): setMspastryId.
+I have sent an email to one of the authors of mspatry but I still have no response.

 ### PeerSim configuration file

 You will find five different parameters for the PhtProtocol in the configuration file: